Casablanca - Michael Curtiz - Humphrey Bogart - Claude Rains - Paul Henreid - Ingrid Bergman - Rick - Captain Reynaud - Victor Laszlo - Ilsa Lund

 Casablanca - Michael Curtiz - Conrad Veidt - Major Heinrich Strasser

 Casablanca may have an element of allegory, but it’s not merely an abstract re-telling of world events.
-If Rick represents the nation in his shifting stance, he and Ilsa both stand even more powerfully as examples for the American people by sacrificing their chance to hold onto each other at the end.
+If Rick represents the nation in his shifting stance, he and Ilsa stand even more powerfully as examples for the American people by sacrificing their chance to hold onto each other.
 In similar ways, countless Americans would have to sacrifice their lives or their loved ones to do the right thing for humanity.
 Casablanca thus validated and ennobled Americans’ upcoming sacrifices and raised morale for the necessary struggle ahead.

 As wonderful of a wartime rallying cry as Casablanca is, the movie is more than that.
 It would not remain so relevant and popular more than 80 years later if it didn’t speak to something more universal than the specific reasons for going to war at that time.
 Besides its allusion to Pearl Harbor, Rick’s drunken question to Sam is also a clue to the movie’s hidden subject, the “thing” in the piano that makes Casablanca so eternally beloved.